Elon Musk Twitter poll ends with users seeking his departure

 Musk was questioned in court on Nov.
 16 about how he splits his time among Tesla and his other companies, including SpaceX and Twitter.
 Musk had to testify in Delaware’s Court of Chancery over a shareholder’s challenge to Musk’s potentially $55 billion compensation plan as CEO of the electric car company.

-Musk said he never intended to be CEO of Tesla, and that he didn’t want to be chief executive of any other companies either, preferring to see himself as an engineer.
-Musk also said he expected an organizational restructuring of Twitter to be completed in the next week or so.
-It’s been more than a month since he said that.
+Musk said he never wanted to be a CEO of any company, preferring to see himself as an engineer.

 In public banter with Twitter followers Sunday, Musk expressed pessimism about the prospects for a new CEO, saying that person “must like pain a lot” to run a company that “has been in the fast lane to bankruptcy.”